 The investment management account options Betterment offers are Betterment Digital and Betterment Premium.
 The first option provides portfolio management to users with balances under $100,000.
-These users receive an annual management fee of 0.25%, and also receive access to in-app messaging with a financial advisor.
+These users receive an annual management fee of 0.25% and also rebalancing, tax-loss harvesting and SRI investing.
 Betterment Premium, however, charges users with account balances of at least $100,000 a 0.40% fee.
 You also get phone access to certified financial planners (CFPs).
-In addition, the company also offers a user interface, a tax-loss harvesting and a mobile app feature.
+In addition, the company also offers a user interface and a mobile app feature.

 Additionally, your personal investment money and Betterment’s company’s funds remain separate for the entirety of your membership.
 This means you retain full control over your money, allowing you to add, withdraw or transfer as you please.
 Furthermore, Betterment cannot use your money to pay for any of its company costs, and it also has a fiduciary duty to invest for you and act in your best interest.
 In addition, if you choose to close your account with Betterment, it will simply transfer your funds back to your linked checking account.

-These digital services additionally provide automated investment tools that allow you to build your portfolio.
-While many robo-advisors primarily use non-human investing consultation, many companies are offering users both the robo-advising and the traditional advising option.
+These digital services also provide automated investment tools to build your portfolio.
+While many robo-advisors primarily use non-human investing consultation, many companies are offering users both robo-advising and traditional advising options.
 In other words, some services also allow you to speak to a human financial advisor while building your portfolio digitally.

 But are all robo-advisor services safe?
 Most robo-advisors, like Betterment, operate under a federal fiduciary standard.
-For instance, FutureAdvisor is registered with the U.S. Securities and Exchange Commission (SEC), so it has a federal duty to serve your best interests.
+Betterment is registered with the U.S. Securities and Exchange Commission (SEC), so it has a federal duty to serve your best interests.
 Furthermore, most robo-advisor companies also maintain heavily encrypted websites, so you typically won’t have to worry about your data and money’s safety.
 However, there are certain measures you can take to enhance your own safety.
 This includes downloading malware preventive software and turning on your computer’s firewall.

 You can also determine the best advising option through a few other ways.
 Thorough research can go a long way in your online investing search.
 One way to choose the right advisor is to see what others are saying.
 All robo-advisor services generally apply the same safety measures for their users’ investment portfolios.
 However, you could gain additional insight by assessing the experiences others, including coworkers and friends, have had with the company.